-- Select the asset you wish to un-publish from the navigation panel then click the Publish tab from the main panel or select the asset, expand the context menu, and select Publish.
+- Right-click the asset you wish to un-publish in the Site Content panel then click the Unpublish tab from the main part of the screen or select the asset, expand the More menu, and select Unpublish.

-- You should see the “Un-publish message sent successfully” banner above the path of the asset, or above the publishing queue, depending on your settings.
+- You should see the “Unpublish message sent successfully” banner at the bottom of the page.

-- Re-select the asset from the navigation panel, and then click on the Edit tab, and System sub-tab.
+- Select the asset from the navigation panel, and then click on the Edit button, and Configure tab.

 - Un-check the Include when publishing and Include when indexing boxes.

-The first box prevents accidental republishing; the second removes the asset from the site navigation.
+The first box prevents accidental republishing; the second removes the asset from the site navigation but does not unpublish the asset.
 They can be rechecked at any time.